Activate Your Character Strengths: The Path to Authentic Happiness

 1. Register for a free account on the University of Pennsylvania Authentic Happiness website and take the VIA Survey of Character Strengths.

-2. The VIA Institute on Character offers the survey on their website as well.
+2. The VIA Institute on Character website offers the survey on its own website as well.

 These are not the same test.
 The VIA Institute assessment has half as many questions and takes 10 to 15 minutes to complete.
-The University of Pennsylvania assessment takes closer to 25 minutes to finish.
+The University of Pennsylvania assessment takes approximately 25 minutes to complete.

 Play to Your Signature Strengths for Authentic Happiness